erickbressani/SpecificaThor/README.md

-# SpecificaThor
+# SpecificaThor (Work in Progress)
-Generic Specification Structure
+Generic Specification Structure merged with a Notification Pattern